 - If you changed the issue to Confirmed, did you make sure there is a detailed test plan in the comments to allow someone who is not familiar with the issue to understand and test the issue?

 Testing Pending Issues

-A Pending issue is one that (a) has been confirmed, (b) has a detailed test plan, and (c) has a proposed patch to be tested (Learn more about patch files).
+A Pending issue is one that (a) has been confirmed, (b) has a detailed test plan, and (c) has a proposed patch to be tested (Learn more about creating your first pull request).
 Here is a checklist for testing Pending issues:

 - Is there a test plan for the issue shown in the Test Instructions field?
 If not, post a comment and change status to Information Required.